ph0ph0/Stocksee/README.md

 * Custom Animations
 * OAuth Login

 The app was released in London, and I managed to grow it to over 600 retail locations across the city.
+Unfortunately, the pandemic hit us and our partners hard, and we had to wind down the platform.
+However, I am pleased that some of the technology that I developed has been adopted by other startups in the retail tech space.

 ## Intro and Signup